uib-ub/ordbokene-content/README.md

 # ordbokene-content
-Source for Nuxt Content, ordbokene.no
+Source for text content at ordbokene.no